MLB Trade Rumors: Yankees Capable Of Trading For Cole Hamels, Felix Hernandez In July, Reports ‘FanRag’

 The New York Yankees, already blessed with a troika of superb pitchers, can still add another high-impact pitcher to an already vaunted rotation.
 According to FanRag Sports baseball writer John Heyman, Yankees general manager Brian Cashman has positioned his team as a viable landing spot for several elite pitchers at the trade deadline.

-Never mind their star-studded batting corps, the Yankees have one of the best starting rotations in American League with Masahiro Tanaka, CC Sabathia and Luis Severino leading the charge on the mound.
+Never mind their star-studded batting corps, the Yankees have one of the best starting rotations in American League with Masahiro Tanaka, CC Sabathia, and Luis Severino leading the charge on the mound.
 The Yankees already possess enough firepower to clinch a playoff spot with their current lineup, but the team is aiming for a bigger goal this season after narrowly missing a trip to the World Series last year.

 Cashman pulled off a quintessential Yankees move this offseason by trading for National League MVP Giancarlo Stanton.
-Everybody expected the team to make more big-money moves but their last few transactions were designed either to go under the salary cap or empower youth movement within the Yankees farm system.
+Everybody expected the team to make more big-money moves, but their last few transactions were designed either to go under the salary cap or empower youth movement within the Yankees’ farm system.

 However, Heyman’s report indicates that the Yankees aren’t veering away from their identity as big spenders.
 As a matter of fact, New York is just preparing for an incredibly robust market for pitchers at the trade deadline.